bricrowder/Cave/README.md

 # Cave
 A simple implementation of cellular automata to create a procedurally generated cave

+## Controls:
-Press ESC to exist
+- Press ESC to exit
-Press "p" to do a pass of the generator
+- Press "p" to do a pass of the generator
-Press "n" to create a new map
+- Press "n" to create a new map

-Use Love 10.1+
+Use Love 0.10.1